 An Invitation to Dream

-UTOPIA 2016: A Year of Imagination and Possibility at Somerset House celebrates the 500th anniversary of the publication of Thomas More’s inspirational text and is the largest ever celebration of this radical work anywhere in the world.
-It spans the realms of art, literature, fashion, design, architecture, film and more, featuring a varied programme of special events, exhibitions and new commissions across the Somerset House site and beyond.
-The Utopia Treasury, in Somerset House’s Great Arch Hall and open all year, will invite people to explore, taste, and imagine utopia.
+UTOPIA 2016: A Year of Imagination and Possibility at Somerset House celebrated the 500th anniversary of the publication of Thomas More’s inspirational text and was the largest ever celebration of this radical work anywhere in the world.
+Spanning the realms of art, literature, fashion, design, architecture and film, it featured a varied programme of special events, exhibitions and new commissions across the Somerset House site and beyond.
+The Utopia Treasury, in Somerset House’s Great Arch Hall invited people to explore, taste, and imagine utopia.

-UTOPIA 2016 is a collaboration between three neighbours: Somerset House, King’s College London and the Courtauld Institute, in partnership with the British Library, the AHRC, Guardian Live, London School of Economics and Political Science, Verso, the British Council and engages many of the 300 plus creative organisations, artists and makers resident at Somerset House.
+UTOPIA 2016 was a collaboration between three neighbours: Somerset House, King’s College London and the Courtauld Institute, in partnership with the British Library, the AHRC, Guardian Live, London School of Economics and Political Science, Verso, the British Council and engaged many of the 300 plus creative organisations, artists and makers resident at Somerset House.